kamilak5/portfolio/docs/iris_eda/.ipynb_checkpoints/index-checkpoint.md

 - Dataset was clean (no missing values), with 3 duplicates and a few mild outliers in Setosa group.
 - Created a derived feature: **petal area**, which enhanced visual comparison across classes.

+## Limitations & Future Work

+- **Static dataset, no generalization**: The Iris dataset is small, well-behaved, and often used for educational purposes.
+While ideal for early-stage exploration, its simplicity limits generalization to more complex, noisy real-world datasets.

+- **No modeling step included**: This project focused strictly on EDA and feature understanding.
+A natural next step would be applying classification models (e.g., logistic regression) to evaluate how well patterns translate into predictive performance.

+- **No interactivity or dashboarding**: All outputs were static (PDF/slides).
+Future iterations could include interactive dashboards (e.g., Streamlit, Plotly Dash) for deeper user-driven exploration and presentation.

+- **Minimal feature engineering**: Only a single derived feature (petal area) was created.
+This leaves room for experimenting with domain-inspired transformations, dimensionality reduction, or clustering approaches to uncover deeper patterns.